tilboerner/laserchicken/README.md

     $ rails server
     $ firefox http://localhost:3000

-### update feeds
+### Update feeds

 Admin users can trigger manual updates from the web interface.
-The updating is done by a `rake` task, however, so you can get **automatic updates** by scheduling
+The updating is done by a *rake* task, however, so you can get **automatic updates** by scheduling

     $ rake update_active_feeds

 to run regularly in the application dir.

-### import subscriptions
+### Import subscriptions

 If you have a subscription list in OPML format, like, say, from your prior [Google Reader][] account, you can import them for your user by running:

     $ rake import_subscriptions_from_opml \
-    > OMPL_SOURCE=path/to/subscriptions.xml \
+    > OPML_SOURCE=path/to/subscriptions.xml \
     > USER_NAME=your_username

-(You can still get [backups][] until 12PM PST July 15, 2013.)
+(You can still get Google Reader [backups][] until 12PM PST July 15, 2013.)

-### run in production environment
+### Run in production environment

 Rails knows at least three different modes to operate in: *development*, *test*, and *production*.
 The above instructions should have happened in *development* by default, which is fine while working on the application locally.
 Running in *production* gives you speed and efficiency (among other things), so if you're done evaluating, you'll want to do that.

 To **get production mode**, simply arrange for `$RAILS_ENV` to contain the name of the wanted environment: `RAILS_ENV=production`.
 You can also start the server with `rails server -e production`.

-Since there are different databases for every environment, you need to

-    $ rake db:setup again

-,or if the content of the development DB is dear to you, just copy it to production:
+Since there are different databases for every environment, you need to `rake db:setup` again with the production environment set.
+If the content of the development DB is dear to you, just copy it to production:

     $ cp db/development.sqlite3 db/production.sqlite3

-This assumes that you intent to use *SQLite3* for your production database, too.
+(This assumes that you intent to use *SQLite3* for your production database, too.)

-If you want the `rails server` to serve the static assets for you (like CSS or JavaScript files), you may want to open
+If you don't have the `rails server` running behind another web server and want it to serve the static assets for you (like CSS or JavaScript files), you may want to open

     config/environments/production.rb

 and have a look at `config.serve_static_assets` and `config.assets.compile`.
-Otherwise, relevant files will not go out to the client.
+Otherwise, relevant files will not get out to the client.

-### learn about Rails
+### Learn about Rails

 Try out `rails console` and `rails console --sandbox`.